 Focal length and magnification

-The focal length will determine the scope of what you are planning to view, whether it is planetary or deep sky exploration.
-Before choosing which focal length suits you, determine first what you are planning to use your device for.
+The focal length will determine the scope of what you plan to view, whether it is planetary or deep sky exploration.
+Before choosing which focal length suits you, determine first what you plan to use your device for.

 In terms of magnification, the focal length plays a role along with the eyepiece.
 More magnification is better, but you must also consider if the image magnified is cleared, otherwise, the high magnification is just useless.